G1 Special in San Francisco

 G1 Special in San Francisco was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
 The event took place on July 7, 2018, at the Cow Palace in the San Francisco suburb of Daly City, California.

 The event was broadcast on AXS TV in the United States.

 Production

 Background

 On March 25, 2018, NJPW announced there would be another G1 Special event taking place in the San Francisco area on July 7, 2018, at the Cow Palace in Daly City, California.
 While tickets for the first G1 Special event sold out in two hours, Pro Wrestling Torch reported that NJPW management was upset with the initial ticket sales for G1 Special in San Francisco.
+Nonetheless 6,333 is currently NJPW biggest attendance to date in the United States.

 Storylines

 G1 Special in San Francisco featured professional wrestling matches that involved wrestlers from pre-existing scripted feuds, plots, and storylines that played out on NJPW shows.
 Wrestlers portrayed heroes or villains as they followed a series of events that built tension and culminated in a wrestling match or series of matches.

 On June 9 at Dominion in Osaka-jo Hall, Kenny Omega defeated Kazuchika Okada 2 falls to 1 to win the IWGP Heavyweight Championship for the first time, ending Okada's reign, the longest in the championship's history at 720 days.
 After the match, after making peace with The Young Bucks (Matt and Nick Jackson) in the ring, Omega would announce during the post match comments that himself, Ibushi, and The Young Bucks had the formed a new sub group "The Golden☆Elite".
 The following day at a press conference aired on NJPW World, Kenny Omega confirmed that he and The Young Bucks were still Bullet Club members, as well as clarifying that while Kota Ibushi had joined The Elite, he was not a member of Bullet Club.
 Omega also claimed he was still the leader of Bullet Club, and announced that his first defense of the IWGP Heavyweight Championship would be against Cody at the G1 Special at the Cow Palace in San Francisco.

 On January 28, 2018, at The New Beginning in Sapporo, "Switchblade" Jay White defeated Omega to become the IWGP United States Champion.
 At Dominion 6.9 in Osaka-jo Hall White lost by pinfall in a tag team match to Juice Robinson; because of this loss White would defend his title against Robinson at G1 Special.